-- An integrated, comprehensive tool to measure support needs for adults and children. - An improved work process to support case management services because the system: - o Identifies the level of support needed by a client; - o Indicates whether a service level assessment is needed; and - o Identifies a level of service to support the client's assessed need.

-• Detailed information is gathered regarding client needs in many life domains.
-This allows CRMs to make more effective service referrals.

-• Health and welfare needs identified in the assessment automatically populate the PCSP and needs that must be addressed.

-• Clearer information for executive management and legislators on the overall needs of people with developmental disabilities.

-• A nationally normed assessment for adults developed by the AAIDD.

-(a) Who develops the plan, who participates in the process, and the timing of the plan.

-- The Person-Centered Service Plan (PCSP) is developed by the DDA CRM/Social Service Specialist. - Participants or contributors to this plan consist of: - o The individual, - o Their legal representative (if applicable), - o Providers, and - o Anyone else the individual would like to have participate or contribute (family, friends, etc.)

-• The PCSP is completed at least once every 12 months.
-Planning for the PCSP begins 60 days in advance of the due date.
+- An integrated, comprehensive tool to measure support needs for adults and children. - An improved work process to support case management services because the system: - o Identifies the level of support needed by a client; - o Indicates whether a service level assessment is needed; and - o Identifies a level of service to support the client's assessed - Detailed information is gathered regarding client needs in many life domains.
+This allows CRMs to make more effective service referrals. - Health and welfare needs identified in the assessment automatically populate the PCSP and needs that must be addressed. - Clearer information for executive management and legislators on the overall needs of people with developmental disabilities. - A nationally normed assessment for adults developed by the AAIDD. - (a) Who develops the plan, who participates in the process, and the timing of the plan. - The Person-Centered Service Plan (PCSP) is developed by the DDA CRM/Social Service Specialist. - Participants or contributors to this plan consist of: - o The individual, - o Their legal representative (if applicable), - o Providers, and - o Anyone else the individual would like to have participate or contribute (family, friends, etc.) - The PCSP is completed at least once every 12 months.
+Planning for the PCSP begins 60 days in advance of the due date. - For waiver participants in DCYF or Tribal dependency, DCYF or Tribal case plans will be shared with the DDA Case/Resource Manager; - To the extent possible, DCYF or Tribal case workers will collaborate with DDA Case/Resource Managers to advocate, plan, consult, and deliver appropriate services for their common clients.

-(b) The types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status.
+- (b) The types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status.

-• The DDA Assessment which is administered by the DDA CRM/Social Service Specialist provides the internal assessment and contains the following modules which assess for participant needs preferences, goals and health status: 1.
-The Support Assessment module contains:
+- The DDA Assessment which is administered by the DDA CRM/Social Service Specialist provides the internal assessment and contains the following modules which assess for participant needs preferences, goals and health status:

+- 1. The Support Assessment module contains:

-a.
+- a.
 The Supports Intensity Scale Assessment (which includes the ICF/IID Level of Care for individuals age 16 and above);

-b.
+- b.
 ICF/IID Level of Care Assessment for individual age 15 and under;

 - c.
 Protective Supervision Scale;

 - d.
 Caregiver Status Scale;

 - e.
-Current Services Scale;
+Current Services Scale:

 - f.
 SIS Behavior Scale; and

 - g.
 SIS Medical Scale.

-2. The Service Level Assessment module contains:
+- 2. The Service Level Assessment module contains:

-a.
+- a.
 Personal Care assessment tool;

-b.
+- b.
 Employment Support Assessment tool; The Employment Support Calculator that determines the number of hours of employment support was added to the Person-Centered Service Plan module in 2018 and is explained in WAC 388-828-9325.

 - c.
 Sleep Assessment tool; and

 - d.
 Mental Health Assessment tool;

 - e.
 Equipment tool;

 - f.
 Medication Management tool;

 - g.
 Medication tool;

 - h.
 Seizure & allergies tool.

-3. The Person-Centered Service Plan module contains:
+- 3. The Person-Centered Service Plan module contains:

 - a.
 Service Summary tool;

 - b.
 Support Needs tool;

 - c.
 Finalize Plan tool;

 - d.
 Environmental Plan tool;

 - e.
 Equipment tool;

 - f.
 DDD Referral tool;

 - g.
 Plan review tool;

 - h.
 Supported Living Rate Calculator;

 - i.
 Foster Care Rate Assessment Calculator;

 - j.
 Individual and Family Support calculator.

-• DDA also uses external assessments as a part of the PCSP process.
+- DDA also uses external assessments as a part of the PCSP process.
 Examples of external assessments include; nursing evaluations, PT/OT reports, psychological evaluations etc.

-(c) How the participant is informed of the services that are available under the waiver.
+- (c) How the participant is informed of the services that are available under the waiver.